Home > Technologies > Turbine Flowmeter Technology

 A turbine flow meter is a volume sensing device, constructed with rotor and blades.
 Turbine flow meters use the mechanical energy of the fluid to rotate the rotor in the flow stream.
 As liquid or gas passes through the turbine housing, it causes the freely suspended turbine blades to rotate.
 The velocity of the turbine rotor is proportional to the velocity of the fluid.

 Rotor movement is often detected magnetically, where movement of the rotor generates a pulse.
 When the fluid moves faster, more pulses are generated.
-Turbine flow meter sensors detecting the pulse.
-Located external to the flowing stream.
-To avoid material of construction constraints that would result if wetted sensors were used.
+Turbine flow meter sensors detect pulses externally, outside the flowing stream, avoiding material-of-construction constraints associated with wetted sensors.
 The RPM of the turbine wheel is proportional to flow velocity within the tube diameter and corresponds to the volume flow over a wide range.

 A flow transmitter mounted on the body of the flow meter.
 Transmitter processes the pulse signal to determine the flow of the fluid.
 Flow transmitter and sensing systems are available to sense flow in both the forward and reverse flow directions.
-High accuracy are available for custody transfer of hydrocarbons and natural gas.
+High-accuracy models are available for custody transfer of hydrocarbons and natural gas.

 Turbine Flow Meters Benefits